 Doctors love tramadol (Ultram, Ultracet) because it is perceived as safer than narcotics like hydrocodone (Lortab, Norco, Vicodin, etc.) or oxycodone (Oxycontin, Percocet, etc).
-Many prescribers are unaware of the withdrawal reaction that can occur when people try to stop tramadol suddenly.
+In case you had not noticed, opioids have been getting a lot of bad press for their addictive potential.
+As a result, many prescribers are turning to tramadol to ease patients’ pain.
+We fear that most are unaware of the withdrawal reaction that can occur when people try to stop tramadol suddenly.

 Q. I have been taking Ultracet (tramadol) for several years for back pain.
 I was taking 100 mg three times a day as prescribed.
 The pain is better and I tried stopping the tramadol and had a terrible reaction.

 I went to my internist who advised that I stop taking the tramadol over a period of time.
 I am now taking 50 mg three times a day but cannot get any lower than that without experiencing nerve twitches in my legs and intense jitteriness that interferes with my sleep.

 Have you heard of similar problems and do you know of any way to alleviate the withdrawal symptoms without getting hooked on another medication?

 A. Tramadol (Ultram, Ultracet, Rybix ODT, Ryzolt) is a strong pain reliever that was originally thought to have opioid-like activity without the same potential to cause addiction as morphine or similar narcotics.
 To quote the “experts,” tramadol was thought to have a “low potential for abuse.”
 In other words, it wasn’t supposed to cause physical dependence or produce a “withdrawal syndrome.”